gr2m/github-project/README.md

   </tbody>
 </table>

+Example for `error.toHumanMessage()`:

+> "NOPE" could not be matched with any of the existing field names: "Title", "Assignees", "Status", "Labels", "Linked pull requests", "Reviewers", "Repository", "Milestone", "Text", "Number", "Date", "Single select", "Iteration".
+If the field should be considered optional, then set it to "nope: { name: "NOPE", optional: true}

 #### `GitHubProjectUnknownFieldOptionError`

 Thrown when attempting to set a single select project field to a value that is not included in the field's configured options.